mgchandler/brisect/README.md

 To get started, a Python installation with `zaber-motion` and `pyserial` packages is required.
 Suggested to set up a new environment using `mamba`:
 - Install [`mamba-forge`](https://github.com/conda-forge/miniforge#mambaforge) to your device.
-- Create a new environment from the Miniforge Prompt: `mamba create -n ect-smart-scan pyserial`
+- Create a new environment from the Miniforge Prompt: `mamba create -n ect-smart-scan matplotlib numpy pyserial`
 List additional desired packages at the end of the command (e.g. `numpy`, `scipy`, `matplotlib`, `spyder`).
 - Activate the environment: `mamba activate ect-smart-scan
 - Install the `zaber-motion` package: `python -m pip install zaber-motion`